MinganMuon/Nickel/docs/developmentoverview.md

 libraries
 * Add the basic game logic
 * Add nice graphics and make the UI user-friendly~
-* Add support for selecting different AIs?
+* Add support for selecting different AIs~
-* Add support for users^
-* Add support for recording wins and losses^
 * Test/evaluate the UI via different browsers and users~

 ### AI